bqworks/slider-pro/README.md

 * conditional images (different images for different screen sizes)
 * JavaScript breakpoints

-Check the plugin's [presentation page](http://bqworks.com/slider-pro/) for examples and a detailed description of the available features.
+Check the plugin's [presentation page](http://bqworks.com/slider-pro/) for examples and more details of the available features.

 ## Getting started ##